 Mobile commerce allows ubiquitous access to required information irrespective of time and place.
 These context sensitive and location-based services include online purchases, promotion, mobile advertising, relationship building activities and customer support.
 Retailers can now personalize the interactions between the consumer and their smartphones, thereby increasing the opportunity for individual marketing.

-Statistics by Invesp reveal that 56% of smartphone and tablet users are looking forward to making an online purchase for the coming holiday season.
-This accounts for around 19% of sales that are made using a mobile device and this is expected to rise to a minimum of 27% by 2018.
+Statistics by Invesp reveal that 56% of smartphone and tablet users are looking forward to making an online purchase during the holiday season.
+The holiday season accounts for 19% of sales made using a mobile device, and this is expected to rise to a minimum of 27%.
 One big reason behind this rise is the popularity of mobile apps.
+With the popularity of lean methodology among mobile app developers, there is a vast significance of maximizing customer value and incorporating customer validation.

 Such a rapid increase is indicative that m-commerce with the aid of the internet has changed the way we live, by giving people new and better ways to communicate, congregate and spread information online.